 Ultimate is the most expansive title in the series, too.
 Although Melee is often hailed as the epitome of the Smash Bros. series, Ultimate offers a lot more content.
 The base game features 69 fighters, with fan-favorite Nintendo characters like Captain Falcon and Ness, as well as third-party fighters like Cloud from Final Fantasy VII and Snake from Metal Gear Solid.

-The game is a must-own for any Switch fans, pairing perfectly with the console.
-No matter if you’re jumping into a few online battles on the go or sitting down with some friends to duke it out, Super Smash Bros.
-Ultimate provides the same experience.
+This is one of the best Switch games you can buy, pairing perfectly with the console.
+No matter if you’re jumping into a few online battles on the go or sitting down with some friends to duke it out, provides the same experience.
 Not only is Ultimate the biggest Smash game to date, it’s also one that can fit in your pocket.